B4PT0R/StreamPy/README.md

 with c3:
     placeholder=st.empty()
 ```
-Let's discuss this last one.
 It creates 3 columns, places a text_input widget in the first, a button in the second that will trigger the writing of the text content in an empty placeholder in the third column.
 Type some text and click the button to see what happens.

 Note that, contrary to normal Streamlit syntax, txt is not refering directly to the text content string of the text_input widget, but is rather an object placeholder for the (future!) content of this text_input.
 It will be actualized in real-time if the content changes, and you may retrieve its value at any time by accessing its .value property, as in the snippet.

+This simplistic example is admittedly a bit boring, but Streamlit library offers a wide and powerful range of widgets that you may use for advanced and interactive data visualisation.
+Refer to [Streamlit documentation](https://docs.streamlit.io/library/api-reference) to get more informations on possible commands and how to use them.
+Most snippets provided in the examples will be working directly in the console, provided you skip the "import streamlit as st" line and use the .value attribute to access the value of widgets' outputs.

+## Session state and keys

-Even though the Python interpreter maintains its session state, you can still use st.session_state as you would in a Streamlit script.
+The internal Python interpreter maintains its own session state.
+All results of computations can therefore be stored in long-lasting variables (which makes caching data or using session state not as necessary as it was).
+Of course you can still use st.session_state as you would in a Streamlit script.

 To ease widget's keys managment, feel free to use the implemented key generator:
 ```python